Jim Luce pursues goodness. He’s done it for 20 years now. His quest, spurred by a serendipitous moment, completes a circle and begins a second.

 Reporting by David Stone / Photos courtesy of Orphans International Worldwide/The Stewardship Report

 The state of mainstream media is such that a man who saves or uplifts hundreds of lives gets nowhere near the attention of another who takes one.
-Jim Luce is one of those widely ignored, even in his own hometown, but we’re out to change that.
+Jim Luce is one of our widely ignored heroes, even in his own hometown, but we’re out to change that.

 Last we checked, Jim Luce reported that a fire ravaged an orphanage in Indonesia.
 But it wasn’t just any orphanage.
 It’s where his life — and, consequently, those of countless others — changed forever in 1995.